GI Rights Hotline

 ...

-1.3.
-Eligibility for Disability Evaluation.
-HQ AFPC/DPPD determines eligibility for disability processing.
+1.4 Eligibility for Disability Evaluation.
 The mere presence of a physical defect or condition does not qualify a member for disability retirement or discharge.
-The physical defect or conditions must render the member unfit for duty.
-Disability evaluation begins only when examination, treatment, hospitalization, or substandard performance result in referral to a Medical Evaluation Board (MEB). ...
+The mental/physical defect or conditions must render the member unfit for duty.
+DoDI 1332.18, Section 5, paragraphs 5.2 and 5.3 details the eligibility criteria for DES referral.

 ...

 2.2.
-Role of the Medical Officers in the MEB Process.
+Role of the Healthcare Provider in the MEB Process.

-2.2.1.2.
-Prepare the documents required to identify medical defects or conditions that may disqualify the member for continued active duty (AD).
+2.2.2.
+Prepares the documents required to identify medical defects or conditions that do not meet retention standards and may disqualify the member for continued active duty.

-2.3.1.
-Ensure disability cases referred to the PEB are complete, accurate, and fully documented.
+2.4.1.
+Ensures MEB cases referred to the PEB are current, complete, accurate, and fully documented.
+The MEB Checklist is located at AFMED IDES Knowledge Exchange (KX) Website.
+(T-1)

 ...